heptarch/heptarch.github.io/drafts/demon.md

 Slowly, with ritual symmetry, they pull the web closed, folding up space as they go.

-From afar, it looks like a star dimming.
+From afar, it looks like a star winking out of existence.

 <p align="center">
   ⁂